Thames Water How can a red light in Leeds green-light a super sewer in London?

 Speaking on the impact of the project, Alex Gilbert, Managing Director, Amey Consulting has said:

-“The river Thames is one of the world’s most iconic rivers and the lifeblood in making London the global city it is today.
+“The River Thames is one of the world’s most iconic rivers and the lifeblood in making London the global city it is today.
 However, London currently relies on a 150-year-old sewer system built for a population less than half its current size.
 Amey is incredibly proud to be playing a leading role alongside our alliance partners in upgrading Bazalgette’s Victorian sewage system and providing a cleaner Thames for the people of London and the South-East.
 This project demonstrates the true value of investing in infrastructure, by cleaning and enhancing our natural world, for people to enjoy and wildlife to thrive in, for generations to come.”

 Speak to an expert about your challenge.